Hummel figurines: History

 M.I.
 Hummel figurine business in 2014.
 Figurine production continued in Germany under Hummel Manufaktur GmbH, with North American distribution handled by Newboden Brands.
 M.I.
 Hummel figurines continue to be produced in the original factory in Rödental, Germany, where they have been made since 1935.
-They are still created with the strict oversight of the Convent of Siessen, where Sister M.I.
+They are still created with the strict oversight of the Convent of Siessen, where M.I.
 Hummel lived and worked.

 In September 2017, this company also declared bankruptcy.
 On 22 December 2017, it became public news that Bernd Foertsch, a businessman from Kulmbach, intended to acquire Hummel Manufaktur.
 The acquisition has meanwhile been completed.
 Bernd Foertsch now wants the company to undergo a process of restructuring.
-He will put the company’s focus on direct sales and an extensive community concept to integrate the huge collectors’ community.
+He will put the company's focus on direct sales and an extensive community concept to integrate the huge collectors’ community.
 The annual production of figurines will be reduced from 55,000 to 20,000.
 Moreover, no figurine smaller than ten centimeters or less than €100 will be manufactured.

 M.I.
 Hummel Club

-In 1977, The Goebel Collector’s Club was founded in the U.S. The Club was to be an information service for the growing number of M.I.
+In 1977, The Goebel Collector's Club was founded in the U.S. The club was to be an information service for the growing number of M.I.
 Hummel collectors.
-In 1989, the Club expanded internationally and the name changed to the M.I.
+In 1989, the Club expanded internationally, and the name changed to the M.I.
 Hummel Club.
-Still in operation today, the Club offers an array of membership benefits including a quarterly magazine, INSIGHTS, and Club Exclusive figurines created just for members.
-A free gift figurine is sent every year to those who join or renew their membership.
-There are Club Conventions, a European travel program and other benefits.
-A network of Local Chapters was organized in 1978 and spread across North America and the world.
-Local Chapter members meet in person to share knowledge and friendship.